sh3bu/Portswigger_labs/Access Control/Referer-based access control/README.md

 #### Login as admin -

-First lets familiarize ourselves by loggin in as admin.
+First lets familiarize ourselves by logging in as admin.

-Clicking onm admin panel link after loggin in, takes us to this page where we can change privileges of a user.
+Clicking on admin panel link after logging in, takes us to this page where we can change privileges of a user.

 When we upgrade carlos user privileges, the request sent is as follows,